 One consideration in keeping the feet warm is heat loss.
-There's a number of ways that the body looses heat.
+There are a number of ways that the body loses heat.
 Heat can be lost by conduction.
 Water is a great conductor of heat.
 Heat is also lost by windy conditions (convection) and contacting a cooler surface (radiation) such as standing on cold concrete or snow.

-Here’s a few tips to protect yourself from the cold this year -
+Here are a few tips to protect yourself from the cold this year:

 When to contact your doctor

 Cold hands and feet can be a symptom of other medical conditions.
 Most cases of cold hands and feet can be managed by being proactive and avoiding situations where you are exposed to cold or wet environments.
 If your symptoms include pain or changes in the skin as a result of cold exposure, consult your podiatrist or family doctor for treatment.

 Author(s) and date

 Competing Interests -None

 Cite this article as: Oster, Jeffrey.
 Cold Feet. http://myfootshop.com/article/cold-feet